Buying a home is a complicated financial transaction, so it’s no surprise that there are quite a few myths that surround homebuying.

 Comparison shopping to get the lowest rate available on a mortgage can save you thousands of dollars in interest.
 In this example — from U.S. Consumer Financial Protection Bureau research — you’d save $9,000 over the life of the loan.

 Follow this advice: Get an estimate from three to four lenders before deciding on a mortgage.
 Look for the best deal and reap the savings.
-Start here by comparing mortgage rates.
+Stop by our Solutions Center and compare mortgage rates.

 8. Buying is always better than renting